 The de minimis regulation requires that public authorities keep records of all de minimis aid paid out for 10 years from the last payment.
 Beneficiaries must keep records of de minimis aid for 3 years.
 Records must also be kept to show that all conditions of the de minimis regulation has been met.

-De minimis aid to the Agriculture, Fisheries and Road Transport sectors
+De minimis aid to the agriculture and fisheries sectors

 De minimis aid to the agricultural sector is covered by a separate regulation and is capped at €20,000 over three consecutive fiscal years.